MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/windows_10_editions_for_universal_drivers.md

 ---
 ms.assetid: EB2264A4-BAE8-446B-B9A5-19893936DDCA
-title: 'Target platform on MSDN driver reference pages'
+title: Target platform on MSDN driver reference pages
-description: 'In the Requirements block at the bottom of MSDN driver reference pages, you''ll see an entry called Target Platform.'
+description: In the Requirements block at the bottom of MSDN driver reference pages, you''ll see an entry called Target Platform.
 ---

 # Target platform on MSDN driver reference pages